Nissan flips the switch on electric reboot in China

 Under the new China plan, parts engineered and procured locally should go well beyond bumpers, seats and lamps to include more complex technologies such as sensors and electric power inverters, three of the sources said.

-Batteries for Nissan's e-Power models, for example, will be locally developed and sourced from China's Sunwoda Electric Vehicle Battery Co.
+Batteries for Nissan's e-Power models, for example, will be locally developed and sourced from China's Sunwoda Electric Vehicle Battery.

+READ: Electric vehicles in Singapore – how much is just hype?
+A commentary

 Nissan's previous "Triple One" China plan aimed to boost annual sales to 2.6 million cars by 2022 but the COVID-19 pandemic derailed it.
 Nissan sold 1.46 million cars last year, down from 1.56 million in 2018 when that plan was unveiled.

-Established in 2012 to compete with local brands making cheap, gasoline-fueled cars, Venucia's sales peaked in 2017 at 143,206 before sliding to 79,000 last year.
-The plan is to relaunch Venucia more as a brand for affordable EVs though it won't be going fully electric for now, two sources said.
+Established in 2012 to compete with local brands making cheap, gasoline-fuelled cars, Venucia's sales peaked in 2017 at 143,206 before sliding to 79,000 last year.
+The plan is to relaunch Venucia more as a brand for affordable EVs though it will not be going fully electric for now, two sources said.

 Carmakers in China need to make enough so-called New Energy Vehicles to win green-car credits which then offset negative points from their production of combustion engine vehicles.